offensive-packaging/documentation/httrack/index.md

    N5 Images/other in web/xxx and HTML in web/HTML
    N99 All files in web/, with random names (gadget !)
    N100 Site-structure, without www.domain.xxx/
-   N101 Identical to N1 exept that "web" is replaced by the site's name N102 Identical to N2 exept that "web" is replaced by the site's name N103 Identical to N3 exept that "web" is replaced by the site's name N104 Identical to N4 exept that "web" is replaced by the site's name N105 Identical to N5 exept that "web" is replaced by the site's name N199 Identical to N99 exept that "web" is replaced by the site's name N1001 Identical to N1 exept that there is no "web" directory N1002 Identical to N2 exept that there is no "web" directory N1003 Identical to N3 exept that there is no "web" directory (option set for g option) N1004 Identical to N4 exept that there is no "web" directory N1005 Identical to N5 exept that there is no "web" directory N1099 Identical to N99 exept that there is no "web" directory
+   N101 Identical to N1 except that "web" is replaced by the site's name N102 Identical to N2 except that "web" is replaced by the site's name N103 Identical to N3 except that "web" is replaced by the site's name N104 Identical to N4 except that "web" is replaced by the site's name N105 Identical to N5 except that "web" is replaced by the site's name N199 Identical to N99 except that "web" is replaced by the site's name N1001 Identical to N1 except that there is no "web" directory N1002 Identical to N2 except that there is no "web" directory N1003 Identical to N3 except that there is no "web" directory (option set for g option) N1004 Identical to N4 except that there is no "web" directory N1005 Identical to N5 except that there is no "web" directory N1099 Identical to N99 except that there is no "web" directory
  Details: User-defined option N
    '%n' Name of file without file type (ex: image) '%N' Name of file, including file type (ex: image.gif)